guilhem13/KnowLedgeGraph3/Readme.md

 ## Entrypoint /get/onotlogy
 - No requirements to do
-- It returns the ontology file main by the backend script main.py with XXX papers.
+- It returns the ontology file main by the backend script main.py with 500 papers.
 - It's documentation is available on http://localhost:5000/apidocs/

 ## Entrypoint /arxiv/pipeline/